Probiotics for histamine intolerance: safe strains vs dangerous ones

 - Bifidobacterium longum

-- Lactobacillus plantarum (especially 299v strain)
+- Lactobacillus plantarum ( 299v strain)

 - Lactobacillus rhamnosus (now Lacticaseibacillus rhamnosus)